Omlawrence24/Note-Taker/README.md

  * [Preview](#Preview)

   ## Installation
-  Install NPM, BootStrap
+  Install NPM, Bootstrap,

   ## Usage
-  Used as a Protfolio to give employers a more indepth look at Obedia Lawrence Past, Employment and Personality.
+  This site allows a user to have a site of thier very own stored data catered to there to do list.
+The user has the means to add an delete info need
+    through out the day.

   ## License
   MIT

   ## Technology
-  HTML, CSS, VS Code, CDN
+  HTML, CSS, VS Code, JavaScript, Local Storage

   ## Developer
   Obedia Lawrence